Towards Automating Code Review Activities: Related Work

-Several DL-based approaches have been proposed to automatically fix bugs~\cite{Gupta:2017,Tufano:tosem2019,Chen:2019}.
 Gupta \etal propose DeepFix to fix common errors in C programs~\cite{Gupta:2017}.
 DeepFix is an end-to-end solution based on a multi-layered sequence-to-sequence model that iteratively tries to locate and fix errors in a given program.
 In the reported evaluation, it managed to automatically fix 27\% of the testing samples.

 Similarly, Chen \etal developed SequenceR, a model designed to automatically repair bugs spanning a single line in Java code~\cite{Chen:2019}.
 SequenceR has been trained on a dataset of 35,578 one-line bug fixes and, in its best configuration, it was able to perfectly predict the fix for 20\% of the testing samples.